DE&I Spotlight

 The Juaneño Band of Mission Indians, Acjachemen Nation are the original inhabitants of the lands that became the County of Orange.
 Archaeological evidence shows an Acjachemen presence in this region for over 10,000 years.
 The Juaneño Band of Mission Indians, Acjachemen Nation are interested in establishing a mock village in Irvine.
 The Irvine City Council is proposing to create a mock village, which is being advanced by Payómkawichum Kaàmalam, which is a 501 (c)(3) non-profit with over thirty years of experience as a cultural advocate and cultural resource manager for the Acjachemen people.

-Possible locations for such a mock village in our City could be in the Portola Springs neighborhood.
+Possible locations for such a mock village in our City could be in the Portola Springs Community Park.
+City staff is working to create a project to facilitate the design of the proposed mock village at Portola Springs Community Park.
 The mock village would resemble what the tribal members lived in and could showcase structures that the Acjachemen used as shelter.
+A historian and design firm would assist the City of Irvine in engagement efforts and project planning for the mock village.
 The Irvine City Council will continue the conversation and proposal at a future meeting.

 Disability Services